ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginAPI.md

 ### @pause - Paused

 The plugin is paused and temporarily stops performing its functions.
-The `@PluginManager.pause` decorated method is called during this phase.
+The [@pause](https://api.acmecse.net/acme.helpers.PluginManager.html#pause){target="_new"} decorated method is called during this phase.

-The signature of the `@PluginManager.pause` method is as follows:
+The signature of the decorated method is as follows:

 ```python title="Example: Plugin Pause Decorator"
 @PluginManager.pause